joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 A short summary of how to use the Router without hating everything:

-- Routes should not deal with the data itself, only about identifying locations.
+- Routes should not deal with the data itself, only about identifying locations, and about minimal form state.
+    - Although, since most form state is about identifing resources anyway it really amounts to the same thing.
+I felt it necessary to explicitlly call out, though.
+        - What are filter query params except identifiers for a subset of a collection?
 - Services should not deal with which specific data they have, only with the data they have generally.
 - Route-View Components are the only thing that deal with the specific data.
     - Route-View Components take the identifying information from the Route and pick out the specific data from the Service.